AdobeDocs/experience-manager-cloud-service.en/help/journey-migration/content-transfer-tool/using-content-transfer-tool/validating-content-transfers.md

 ![image](/help/journey-migration/content-transfer-tool/assets-ctt/ingestion-principal-action.png)

 You see a dialog with the summary information.
 Use the help icons to read a more full description.
 Click the **Download report** button to download the full comma-separated (CSV) report.
+Also note that at the end of this report is the User Report, which can be used for post-migration user management.

 ![image](/help/journey-migration/content-transfer-tool/assets-ctt/ingestion-principal-dialog.png)

+The Principal Migration report will report:

+* Each group migrated and the first content path that triggered that group to be migrated; the group could also be on other paths, but only the first one found for a given group is reported.
+It also reports whether it was found in an ACL or a CUG policy.
+* Each group not migrated, and the reason it was not migrated.
+Typically it will be one of these reasons:
+    * It is a built-in group
+    * It is already on the target system
+    * It is not in an ACL or CUG policy on the content being migrated
+    * It has a duplicate unique field (one of rep:principalName, rep:authorizableId, jcr:uuid or rep:externalId is already on the destination, but these all must be unique)

 ## Troubleshooting {#troubleshooting}